This article describes how to delete observations, also known as cases or respondents, from a data set.

 Method - Removing cases from the raw data using the raw data editor

-- Select the name of your data set from the Data Sets tree.
+- Select the name of your data set from the Data Sources.

-- Go to the object inspector > Properties > GENERAL > Unique identifier and select a variable with unique values, or select [Use case number].
+- Go to the object inspector go to General > Unique identifier and select a variable with unique values, or select [Use case number].

-- Select one or more variables (or combined variable set) in the Data Sets tree, then right-click and select View in Data Editor.
+- Select one or more variables (or combined variable set) in the Data Sources, then right-click and select View in Data Editor.

 -